AndrewDisher/andrew-disher-website/content/project/nw-dashboard/index.md

 and what they can do.
 Rhino proved to be an incredible package that provided me with a way to organize the structure of my app. [rhino](https://appsilon.github.io/rhino/) is now my favorite way to build
-Shiny apps because it help you include your CSS and JS scripts seamlessly, as well as give you an efficient testing structure.
+Shiny apps because it helps you include your CSS and JS scripts seamlessly, as well as give you an efficient testing structure.
 The many features of this package provides Shiny developers with incredibly useful tools to build reliable and efficient apps.